locationlabs/ansible-role_docker-base/README.md

    `docker_rotate_created_containers`: if non-empty, created containers - that is, containers that have been created but never started - at least this old will be removed when daily cleanup runs.
    Default is empty.
- - `docker_log_rotate_max_size`: Docker's JSON logs for containers will be rotated when they reach this size.
-Default 10M.
- - `docker_log_rotate_count`: log files will be rotated this number of times before removal.
  - `docker_images_to_pull`: list of Docker images; images with these names will be "docker pull"ed when the role is run.
 Default is empty.
  - `docker_registries_to_login`: list of maps, each map containing login credentials for a Docker